Short answer

 What are the safest areas in Bali?

 For lower-friction trips, Sanur, central Ubud, Seminyak and Nusa Dua are often easier to manage than remote villa areas.
-Canggu and Uluwatu can work well, but traffic, scooters, nightlife, surf and spread-out locations need more planning.
+Canggu, Uluwatu and Kuta can work, but each has trade-offs: traffic and surf in Canggu, spread-out cliff roads in Uluwatu, and petty theft or nightlife decisions in Kuta.

 Do I need travel insurance for Bali?